ABCD-STUDY/nda-abcd-collection-3165/docs/index.md

 ## Release 1.0.0

-- 2/17/2020: The NDA confirmed for us last week that the re-uploaded data is all released.
-This brings our data counts to **10,038 MRI sessions worth of NDA imagingcollection01 data** and **9,647 MRI sessions worth of NDA fmriresults01 data**.
+- 4/14/2020: We have uploaded raw fMRI task event files to the NDA for sessions among the 9,647 with task-based fMRI data.
+We are working with the NDA to get that data released publicly prior to 5/15/2020.
-- 12/20/2019: We downloaded from NDA and checked every derivative file against our originally uploaded data for being binary identical files.
-We found some discrepancies which we excluded for the first rolling release, bringing our subject count of derivative files down a little.
-Please anticipate our next rolling release to be soon after the first rolling release and to include enough subjects to make the total exceed 10,000 MRI sessions of derivative data.
+- 2/17/2020: The NDA confirmed for us last week that the uploaded data is all released.
+This brings our subject counts to **10,038 MRI sessions worth of NDA imagingcollection01 data** and **9,647 MRI sessions worth of NDA fmriresults01 data**.

 ## Table of Contents